stbiadmin/jdn-website/content/authors/admin/_index.md

 Hey!
 I'm Justin Norman.

 I'm a second year PhD student at UC Berkeley, where I am advised by [Hany Farid](https://farid.berkeley.edu/).
 I am interested in research in computer vision, computational photography, machine learning and machine learning engineering.
-I am the recipient of the [Marcus Foster Fellowship](https://www.marcusfoster.org/marcus-foster-fellowship).
+I am a recipient of the [Marcus Foster Fellowship](https://www.marcusfoster.org/marcus-foster-fellowship).

 My last role in industry was VP, Data Science, Analytics and Data Products at Yelp.
-I was responsible for five functional Data Science teams as well as and the corporate Data Product Management team.
-I also led development of the DS/ML experimentation platform (Bunsen) and the Core Machine Learning Platform.

 Previously, I was the Director of Research and Data Science at Cloudera Fast Forward Labs, Head of Applied Machine Learning at Fitbit, the Global Head of Cisco’s Enterprise Data Science Office and a Big Data Systems Engineer with Booz Allen Hamilton.
 In another life, I served as a Marine Corps Officer, with a focus in Systems Analytics and Intelligence.